ManasiNarkhede/TechnoHacks_Tasks/Random password generator/README.md

 Generate button generates the password while Copy button copies the password .

 There are many advantages to using a random password generator.
-Among them are the following:
+Among them are the following: <br>
     - Easy creation of strong passwords.
     - Allows the use of different passwords for each website.
     - Accessible from any computer or other device